galetaire/spahousing/pages/posts/credit.md

 - Mortgages constituted according to interest rate, Bank of Spain (_Tipo medio de los préstamos hipotecarios a más de 3 años para adquisición de vivienda libre > Del conjunto de entidades de crédito_): [Link](https://clientebancario.bde.es/pcb/es/menu-horizontal/productosservici/relacionados/tiposinteres/guia-textual/tiposinteresrefe/tabla_tipos_referencia_oficiales_mercado_hipotecario.html)

 <div class="meta-line"><a class="meta-back" href="/">← Back to home page</a></div>

+[^1]: Mortgage approvals are required by law to be registered at the Land Registry, however, releases are not required to be registered.
+This skews the numbers, we approximate that about 40% of mortgages settled are not registered as released._